TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • The delight of discovering a perfect beach on Day 6 at Santa Maria Al Bagno.

-• Our amazing room at B & B Palazzo Flora Gallipoli where we felt like we had a slice of our own Sistine Chapel, a huge room with high ceilings and two balconies overlooking a narrow street.
-Palazzo Flora originally was a 19th Century residence, restored to its original grandeur, and they must have given us their "star" room.
+• Our extravagent room at B & B Palazzo Flora Gallipoli, where we felt like we had a slice of our own Sistine Chapel, a massive room with high ceilings and two balconies overlooking a narrow street.
+Palazzo Flora was originally a 19th-century residence, restored to its original grandeur, and they must have given us their "star" room.
 A modern Michelangelo had totally painted the lofty, expansive ceiling.

-• The friendliness of the people we met.
-It never failed to amaze us how much can be communicated with a smattering of Italian mingling with a "poco" of English.
+• The friendliness of the people we met never failed to amaze us.
+How much can be communicated with a smattering of Italian mingling with a poco (little bit) of English?

-Highlight: Breakfast at the Palazzo Flora B & B in Gallipoli was just the beginning of many very fine meals we enjoyed in Puglia.
+Highlight: Breakfast at the Palazzo Flora B & B in Gallipoli was just the beginning of many excellent meals in Puglia.

 Highlight: Discovering a perfect beach on Day 6 at Santa Maria Al Bagno.